Interactive Presentation of Performance

 This bottom-up view enables one to look upward along call paths.

-The view apportions a procedure's costs to its caller and, more generally, its calling contexts.
+It apportions a procedure's costs to its caller and, more generally,

 - Flat view.

-This view organizes performance measurement data according to the static structure of an application.
+This view organizes performance data according to the static structure of an application.

 All costs incurred in any